Sexual health FAQ (frequently asked questions)

 I think I might be pregnant!
 How can I find out?

 If you have missed a period, or if your period is late, you can take a pregnancy (urine) test to find out if you are pregnant.
-We can do a pregnancy test for you and have counsellors available to discuss your options with you.
+We can do a free pregnancy test for you and have support available to discuss your options with you.
 You can also see your doctor to be tested.
+The very earliest a urine pregnancy test will be accurate is 2 weeks after sex.
+You can also buy pregnancy tests and do them yourself at home.

 Other signs of pregnancy include: